swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 Note also that no information is passed to the task about why it was cancelled.
 A task may be cancelled for many reasons, and additional reasons may accrue after the initial cancellation (for example, if the task fails to immediately exit, it may pass a deadline).
 The goal of cancellation is to allow tasks to be cancelled in a lightweight way, not to be a secondary method of inter-task communication.

-### Un-structured tasks
+### Unstructured tasks

 So far all types of tasks we discussed were child-tasks and respected the primary rule of structured concurrency: that a *child task* cannot live longer than *parent task* (or scope) in which it was created.
 This is both true for task groups as well as the `async let` proposal which is being reviewed in parallel.

 Sometimes however, these rigid rules end up being too restrictive.
 We might need to create new tasks whose lifetime is not bound to the creating task, for example in order to fire-and-forget some operation or to initiate asynchronous work from synchronous code.
-Un-structured tasks are not able to utilize some of the optimization techniques wrt. allocation and metadata propagation as child-tasks are, however they remain a very important building block especially for more free-form usages and integration with legacy APIs.
+Unstructured tasks are not able to utilize some of the optimization techniques wrt. allocation and metadata propagation as child-tasks are, however they remain a very important building block especially for more free-form usages and integration with legacy APIs.

-All un-structured tasks are represented by a task handle, which can be used to retrieve the value (or thrown error) produced by the task, cancel the task, or perform queries of the task's status.
+All unstructured tasks are represented by a task handle, which can be used to retrieve the value (or thrown error) produced by the task, cancel the task, or perform queries of the task's status.
 A new task can be created with the `Task { ... }` initializer.
 For example:

 ```swift
 let dinnerHandle = Task {